1990s Russian historical fiction | Going to Zossen by A.V. Pankov

 “There are but two types of people: sheep and wolves.”

 The year is 1993.
-A burned-out serviceman arrives in a Russian town, searching for stability from the turmoil of the nineties.
-After taking a job as a director of a youth detention colony, he finds meaning reforming the disenfranchised youth.
-But his will is tempted by the corruption around him that is fuelled by inexplicable hatred and the negligence of those around him.
-As winter sets in, Vasily Mikhailovich begins to see the riches awarded to those who abandon their moral codes, and becomes faced with an unconscionable choice: get with the programme or die.
+In a deteriorating industrial town, an out-of-work Soviet Navy veteran takes a job as a director in a Russian juvenile prison colony.
+In the face of acute hardships, he strives to make a positive change in the lives of his young wards.
+But his will is tested by the corruption around him that is fueled by inexplicable hatred and the negligence of people around him.
+Eventually, Vasily Mikhailovich sees the riches awarded to those who abandon their moral codes, and becomes faced with an unconscionable choice to save his own family.

 The year is 1993.
-A burned-out serviceman arrives in a Russian town, searching for stability from the turmoil of the nineties.
-After taking a job as a director of a youth detention colony, he finds meaning reforming the disenfranchised youth.
-But his will is tempted by the corruption around him that is fuelled by inexplicable hatred and the negligence of those around him.
-As winter sets in, Vasily Mikhailovich begins to see the riches awarded to those who abandon their moral codes, and becomes faced with an unconscionable choice: get with the programme or die.
+In a deteriorating industrial town, an out-of-work Soviet Navy veteran takes a job as a director in a Russian juvenile prison colony.
+In the face of acute hardships, he strives to make a positive change in the lives of his young wards.
+But his will is tested by the corruption around him that is fueled by inexplicable hatred and the negligence of people around him.
+Eventually, Vasily Mikhailovich sees the riches awarded to those who abandon their moral codes, and becomes faced with an unconscionable choice to save his own family.

 Sign up here for updates on book pre-orders